konradwudkowski/personal-income/docs/claimentDetails.md

 }
 ```

-If 'claims' query parameter is supplied as a query parameter for all barcode references associated to the NINO will be returned.
+If 'claims' query parameter is supplied, all barcode references associated to the NINO will be returned.
-Note the authenticationToken is the tcrAuthToken supplied to the claimant-details service.
+Note the returned 'authenticationToken' attribute is the tcrAuthToken supplied to the claimant-details service.

 ```json
 {